tobytkershaw/Inchoo_SocialConnect/README.md

 To customise this for use with your site you will want to replace the word "Xenforo" with your forum name in several places in the code.

+You should also create a new login button for your site.
+I have reused the Twitter one for xenforo as a placeholder.

 --------------------

 Inchoo_SocialConnect is a Magento extension allowing your customers to login or create an account at your store using their Google, Facebook, Twitter or LinkedIn account.